BLUE HORIZON, BOOK 2

 Strange, she thought, that a world so close to one of the most industrialized planets in the PA would be so underdeveloped in this day and age.
 Still, even on her own homeworld there were bad sections of town only a short walk away from good.

 Nearby, a vidscreen displayed the breaking news story that intergalactic industrialist and philanthropist Victor Faltane had arrived on Argeia to help broker a resolution to the conflicts plaguing the planet.
 His expertise in intercultural relations and trans-world trade would help ease tensions there, it was hoped.
 The first candidate had ended in a stalemate, which was to say he had proven far too brash and disruptive for the job.

 Samantha frowned upon hearing the man’s name.
-To her knowledge, and of her captain’s, Victor Faltane was nothing more than a black marketer they had once bought arms from for the previous vessel to carry the Blue Horizon name, and who had then bought their services to deliver industrial equipment to Brandt afterward.
+To her knowledge, and of her captain’s, Victor Faltane was nothing more than a black marketer they had once bought arms from for the previous vessel to carry the Blue Horizon name, and who had then paid their services to deliver industrial equipment to Brandt afterward.
 That he had farther reaching intergalactic influence was quite a surprise.

 A finger tapped her shoulder and she turned to see Renny extending her a steaming cup.
 She took it with a smile of thanks and turned back to the window.

 “Mm-hmm,” she mumbled, sampling the drink and suddenly wondering whether or not it would be polite to spit it out before her tongue shriveled.
 He could see it on her face as she swallowed with an effort.

 “Sorry about that,” he added.
 “It’s the cleanest thing I could find at the café.”